beemarie/10mintutorials/hello-job/README.md

 1. If you do not have a LogDNA service, you will need to create an instance.
 Click `create an instance`.
 1. Back on the Code Engine jobs page, you can now seelct your logging Instance.
 1. Once it's selected, click `Launch Logging`.
+1. TODO: how can we view job output?